 Be aware that multiple absences from class, failure to report absences, and/or disruptive classroom behavior puts Academy students at risk of being dismissed from KAMS/AMS and FHSU.
-Whenever class absences are excessive (more than 2 absences) or the classroom behavior of a student is disruptive (as determined by the instructor in the class or by KAMS/AMS), the student will be required to meet with a designated KAMS/AMS staff member who will report the information to the KAMS/AMS Director who may:
+Whenever class absences are excessive (more than 2 absences) or the classroom behavior of a student is disruptive (as determined by the instructor in the class or by KAMS/AMS), the student will be required to meet with the KAMS/AMS Director who may:

-- place the student on academic probation and impose sanctions - ask the student to return to the sending high school
+- place the student on academic probation and impose sanctions - send the student back to their sending high school.